Heartland 2050 Mini-Grant Program

 Eligibility

-Communities in Douglas, Sarpy, and the urbanized portion of Pottawattamie County will be eligible to submit applications for this mini-grant opportunity.
+Communities in Douglas, Sarpy, and the urbanized portion of Pottawattamie County are eligible to submit applications for this mini-grant opportunity.
 Eligible projects identified by Heartland 2050 Implementation Committees include corridor studies and other community plans and policies that support compact development and transportation options for residents of the Heartland 2050 region.

 Applications